ssrome/100-days-of-code/log.md

 **Today's Progress:** Continued working on personal React project https://twitter.com/saromsaweb/status/1093269082202402818

 **Thoughts:** Getting more confident with React.
 My frustation is with CSS.
 It's not that I'm not confident, it's just I can end up spending so much time on making my breakpoints look good.

+### Day 68: February 7, 2019

+**Today's Progress:** More work on personal React project https://twitter.com/saromsaweb/status/1093642384225783808

+**Thoughts:** Making good progress on some of the components but found a couple of things that I need to brush up on so I can progress further.